Trade In and Trade Up

 My kid is growing so fast.
 Do you have a kids bike trade-in program?

-We know kids grow seemingly overnight, and that means that most kids bikes will fit a kid for about 2 years.
-Because of that, we offer our Trade-In/Trade-Up program.
-Any new kids bike purchased from us within the last 2 years will receive up to 50% of your purchase price as trade-in value on a new bike.
-Bike condition is considered and can bring down the value of your trade.
+We know kids seemingly grow overnight, and that means that most kids' bikes will fit for about 2 years.
+We also know that new bikes are expensive!
+To help, we offer our Trade-In/Trade-Up program.
+Any new kids bike purchased from us can be brought back for a trade-in credit based on its condition and appraised value.

 This segues nicely with the biggest question we get asked about trade-ins: